matthieumeo/cookiecutter-pyxu/README.md

 git commit -m 'initial commit'
 ```

-### Upload it to github
+### Upload it to GitHub

 1. Create a [new github repository]

-2. Add your newly created github repo as a remote and push:
+2. Add your newly created GitHub repo as a remote and push:

    ```bash
    # here, continuing with the example above...